lindsay-kislingbury/numeric_literal_checker/README.md

 - **Decimal NFA**: State diagram showing the automaton that recognizes Python decimal literals
 - **Octal NFA**: State diagram showing the automaton that recognizes Python octal literals
 - **Hexadecimal NFA**: State diagram showing the automaton that recognizes Python hexadecimal literals
+- **Floating Point NFA**: State diagram showing the automaton that recognizes Python floating point literals
 - **Combined NFA**: The unified automaton that integrates all three NFAs to recognize any valid Python integer literal

 Each diagram is available in both JFLAP file format (`.jff`) for further exploration and as image files (`.jpg`) for quick reference.
 These diagrams were essential to our implementation process and directly correspond to the transition functions in our code.